TechGeek01/blog.flippedbits.io/content/post/2020-07-04-wrangling-dns-pt-01-pihole.md

 This is part of a multi-part series, in which I tackle setting up and configuring DNS on the network.
 {{< /alert >}}

 So if you're like me, you hate ads.
 Your first idea for a solution might be to add a browser-based adblock solution.
 And if you're thinking that that would work, you'd be right.
-But it's a very localised solution, since you'd need an adblock solution on everything you used.
+But it's a very localized solution, since you'd need an adblock solution on everything you used.
 Every browser, every device, you'd need a new adblock extension, since it's local to that machine.
 And that doesn't cover apps on your phone that you can't install adblock for.
 Or smart home devices.

 Enter Pi-hole.
 Pi-hole is a DNS-based solution for handling adblock, and because it's DNS-based, not only does it work on every device, and every app, but it also makes your internet slightly faster, since it knocks down the ads at a network level before they even load into your app or browser.